Central alumna gives back to students

 Patricia tried assembling those broken pieces on her own as an adult.
 She worked at a bank, for an insurance agency, ran a hair salon in the 1980s, and worked as a family advocate outreach specialist.
 But the dormant childhood traumas materialized, requiring Patricia to give up her business and community service.

 “I was in my own secret, dark room thinking about everything I went through,” Patricia said.
 “I suffered in silence and that silence almost killed.”

 "I am motivated by love and my passion is to give"

 It was a hospitalization in 2009 that changed her life for the better.

 “Something shifted in me,” Patricia said.
 “It was the end of an old life and a lease on a new life.
 I feel like God was trying to get my attention.”

 Patricia fought.
 She sought help.
 She advocated for herself.
 And started college.
-In fact, she accompanied a close friend up to Seattle Central, with no intention of enrolling.
+She accompanied a close friend to Seattle Central, with no intention of enrolling.
 Ironically, Patricia started classes and her friend never attended a day.